-Sarah Gustavus is an Albuquerque-based journalist who frequently covers immigration, health and politics.
-She is the Executive Producer of National Programs with Koahnic Broadcast Corporation and oversees Native America Calling, National Native News and Earthsongs.
+Sarah Gustavus is a journalist and the Executive Producer of National Programs for Koahnic Broadcast Corporation, where she oversees Native America Calling, National Native News and Earthsongs.

 Travel is a driving force in her life that has shaped her personal outlook – and career.
 She has visited more than 30 countries and it was a visit to Bush Radio in Cape Town, South Africa sparked her interest in radio.
 She is always in search of an amazing cup of coffee, great street food and new experiences.